This article covers the different workspaces that are available for the planner in Marking 2.0.

 At the candidate level, you have these options:

 - Open in: Open the candidate in the workflows

 - Quick view submission: See the candidate's submission question by question.

 - Download and print: Print the candidate's submission with the correct answers indicated on the questions.

 - View and edit: View and administrate the explanation of the selected candidate.

-- Request explanation: This option comes up if administration of explanations is enabled on the test.
-Request explanations for candidates who have requested an explanation, and Cancel request on candidates where explanations is already requested.
+- Request explanation: This option comes up if the administration of explanations is enabled on the test.
+Request explanations for candidates who have requested an explanation, and Cancel request on candidates where explanations are already requested.

-The workspace Results, you will get a more detailed overview of candidates results and the graders marking progress at candidate level.
+In the workspace Results, you will get a more detailed overview of candidates' results and the graders marking progress at the candidate level.
 The workspace shows the candidate list (1) and the question list (2).